SatyamGaba/structure_from_motion/README.md

 # pyviso2: SWIG python bindings for libviso2
-Fork of https://github.com/jlowenz/pyviso2, with additional wrappers for exposing the matching (and not VO) API.
+Fork of https://github.com/jlowenz/pyviso2, with additional wrappers for exposing the matching API (the original only contained wrappers for Visual Odometry).

-## Instructions for use
-See https://github.com/jlowenz/pyviso2 for installation instructions.
-SWIG is a dependency.
+## Installation instructions
+Make sure you have SWIG installed (on Ubuntu: `sudo apt-get install swig`), and then you can use pip to install pyviso2.

+`` cd src/ ``

+`` pip install -e . ``